 As with oil, grease displays its own set of characteristics that must be considered when being chosen for an application.
+For example, if you work in a high-pressure environment, more of your lubrication needs would be met with a heavy-duty grease.
 The characteristics commonly found on product data sheets include the following:

 Pumpability is the ability of a grease to be pumped or pushed through a system.
 More practically, pumpability is the ease with which a pressurized grease can flow through lines, nozzles and fittings of grease-dispensing systems.